-Salt water has a ton of benefits, leading to saltwater pools gaining quite a bit of popularity.
-If you’re one of those folks who gave in and bought yourself a saltwater pool, you’re in for a treat (maintenance aside!).
+A Salt water system has a ton of benefits, leading to saltwater pools growing in popularity.
+If you’re one of those folks who gave in and converted to a saltwater pool, you’re in for a treat.

-If you haven’t yet, the following benefits, that salt water boasts, may just convince you:
+If you haven’t yet made the switch, the following benefits might just convince you:

 Salt water has a much softer feel than the chlorine / water mix that most traditional pools have.